Micromyrtus sessilis J.W.Green APNI*

 Fruit scarcely enlarged from flower.

-Distribution and occurrence: Grows in mallee, woodland or dry sclerophyll forest, often on rocky sites; mainly on the ranges, north from Griffith.
+Distribution and occurrence: Grows in mallee, woodland or dry sclerophyll forest, often on rocky sites; mainly on the ranges.

 Other Australian states: Qld